-- The jawbone, or mandible, is the largest and main bone of the lower part of the face.
-The chief areas of the mandible bone are the body (chin out to the jaw angle) and the 2 upward branches, called the rami.
+The U-shaped mandible is the largest and main bone of the lower part of the face.
+There are two chief areas of the mandible bone: The “body” -- the chin out to the jaw angle -- and the rami, the two upward branches.

 Broken Jaw Causes